libbyh/libbyh.github.io/index.md

 Some of my work that's not (yet) published.
 These are workshop papers, papers under review, and/or longer versions of papers for conferences that review only abstracts during submission.

 * Atreja, S., Hemphill, L., Resnick, P. (2022) [What is the Will of the People?
-Moderation Preferences for Misinformation](https://arxiv.org/abs/2202.00799)
+Moderation Preferences for Misinformation](https://arxiv.org/abs/2202.00799) [accepted at CSCW 2023]
 * Lafia, S., Ko, J-W., Moss, E., Kim, J., Thomer, A., Hemphill, L. (2021) [Detecting Informal Data References in Academic Literature.](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/168392/Detecting_Informal_Data_Refs.pdf?sequence=1&isAllowed=y)
 * Hemphill, L., Leonard, S.H., and Hedstrom, M. (2018) [Developing a Social Media Archive at ICPSR](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/143185/Developing%20SOMAR%20at%20ICPSR.pdf?sequence=1&isAllowed=y)
 * Hemphill, L. (2018) [More Specificity, More Attention to Social Context: Reframing How We Address ''Bad Actors''](http://hdl.handle.net/2027.42/142392)